gniuk/grimedit/README.md

 Grab image from a Wayland compositor using [grim] and [slurp].

 Draw simple shapes or add text on the image with grimedit.
+Save to ~/Pictures/ScreenShots/ or copy to clipboard.

 ![](https://github.com/gniuk/grimedit/blob/master/demo/demo.gif)